RightToPrivacy/wipri/README.md

 -A WiFi Access Point Randomize: generates a generic yet completely random SSID Network Name and restarts hostapd with this new SSID.
 Tip: Pair with wipri's static mac settings (i, p, m) to create a new network.
 	[for -A above, a netcat notification is optional; be sure to check variables and change $ncnotify variable value to 'on' or 'off': may add flag for this in an update]

-### Simple Setup/Installation for new wipri command on Linux:

-First if deciding to install to start at boot (option), edit the wipri flags in wipri.service to your liking.
+### Quick Start: Automate Installation + Boot / Command Option By Running install.sh

     sudo bash install.sh

-(install.sh will run and install files where they need to be.
+(install.sh will install files exactly where they need to be.

 Next, install.sh asks if you would like wipri to run automatically at boot (early to prevent any leaks).
 And you can choose whatever wipri or wipri-list command you would like to run at boot.)

-That's it. wipri is now installed as a command. install.sh gives the additional option of starting itself at boot if you answer 'yes' to the question of installing as a systemd service.
-By default the systemd service will start a new mac identity on each boot.
-You can change this by editing the wipri.service file.
+That's it. wipri is now installed as a command.

+install.sh offers the additional option of starting a wipri or wipri-list flag / command at boot (if you answer 'yes' to the question of installing as a systemd service).

 Do not forget to include -d [devicename] when issuing commands.